Giving a Baby Up for Adoption in Washington

 How it Works - And What it Really Means

-If you’re a Washington woman experiencing an unplanned pregnancy and thinking about giving your baby up for adoption, the first thing you should understand from reading this article is that you aren’t alone.
+If you’re a Washington woman experiencing an unplanned pregnancy and thinking about giving your baby up for adoption in Washington, the first thing you should understand from reading this article is that you aren’t alone.
 There are many other women who have faced or are currently facing this same decision, and you have the right to make whichever choice feels right to you regarding your pregnancy.
 No one can decide how to proceed except for you, but that doesn’t mean there aren’t resources dedicated to providing help.

 At American Adoptions, we’re one of those resources.
 Sometimes it can be helpful for a woman thinking about putting a baby up for adoption in Washington to understand exactly how that process could look for her.
 Please understand that it can differ in each scenario, as each adoption journey at American Adoptions is tailored to a pregnant woman’s exact wishes.
 Also, know that while it’s common to use phrasing that mentions “giving a baby up for adoption,” choosing adoption is not “giving up” in the traditional sense of the term.
 In no way is placing a baby giving up or throwing in the towel; to choose adoption is to selflessly put your child’s interests above your own.
 If this is something you’re considering for your child, we’ve included an outline below so you can learn what adoption could look like for you.

 1. Is placing a baby for adoption in Washington the right move for you?